 Wondering how to price your legal services?
 It’s something that requires a lot of thought.Law firm pricing is one of the most important aspects of running a legal practice.
 It affects how your clients see the value they get from your services, and whether they’ll hire you at all.

 Still, for many law firms, effective pricing remains a challenge.
 How much should lawyers charge?
 How do you know if your prices are too high, or too low?
-What are average attorney rates?
+What is the average cost of a lawyer?
 Should you charge for an initial consultation, or not?

 We’ll answer these questions and more in this complete guide to law firm pricing.
-You’ll learn everything you need to know about law firm pricing, including average attorney rates, how rates are calculated, different lawyer pricing models, and how effective pricing can win you more clients.
+You’ll learn everything you need to know about law firm pricing, including average attorney rates, how rates are calculated, legal pricing strategies, and how effective pricing can win you more clients.

-- The highest average hourly billing rate by state was $346 per hour in New York
+- The highest average hourly billing rate by state was $372 per hour in New York.

-- The lowest average hourly billing rate by state was $158 per hour in West Virginia
+- The lowest average hourly billing rate by state was $163 per hour in West Virginia.

 The report also looks at average attorney fees by state adjusted for cost of living.
 These are lawyer hourly rates, but this isn’t the only way to charge for legal services.
 You can also charge flat fees, contingency fees, or use another model.
 Be sure to read the Legal Trends Report to research into hourly rates that make sense for your law firm.